jhu-lcsr/good_robot/README.md

 ```bash
 python3 evaluate.py --session_directory /home/ahundt/src/costar_visual_stacking/logs/2019-09-16.02:11:25  --method reinforcement --num_obj_complete 6 --preset
 ```

+### Troubleshooting

+During training, be sure to check the simulator doesn't encounter physics bugs, such as blocks permanently bonded to the gripper.
+If this happens, you will notice one action will never succeed, and the other might always succeed, and multi-step tasks will no longer progress.
+If you catch it quickly, you can directly remove the object in the simulator with the scene editing tools, or simply stop the simulation and the training function should detect the problem and reset.

 ## Data Collection and Data Release Checklist (v0.1, checklist creation is in progress)